karanpratapsingh/HyperTrade/README.md

 $ terraform apply
 ```

-- Go to Github and add `DIGITALOCEAN_TOKEN` to your repository secrets for Github actions.
+- Go to Github and add `GHCR_TOKEN` and `DIGITALOCEAN_TOKEN` to your repository secrets for Github actions.
 - Generate `base64` string of your secrets, and add it as `APP_SECRETS` to your repository secrets for Github actions.

 ```